-- (a) to provide for the regulation of building work, the establishment of a licensing regime for building practitioners, and the setting of performance standards for buildings to ensure that- - (i) people who use buildings can do so safely and without endangering their health; and - (ii) buildings have attributes that contribute appropriately to the health, physical independence, and well-being of the people who use them; and - (iii) people who use a building can escape from the building if it is on fire; and - (iv) buildings are designed, constructed, and able to be used in ways that promote sustainable development: - (b) to promote the accountability of owners, designers, builders, and building consent authorities who have responsibilities for ensuring that building work complies with the building code. - [20] The Board also notes, as regards acceptable standards, that all building work must comply with the Building Code13 and be carried out in accordance with a building consent14.
-As such, when considering what is and is not an acceptable standard, the Building Code and any building consent issued must be taken into account. - [21] Turning to seriousness in Collie v Nursing Council of New Zealand15 the Court's noted, as regards the threshold for disciplinary matters, that:
+- (b) to promote the accountability of owners, designers, builders, and building consent authorities who have responsibilities for ensuring that building work complies with the building code. - [21] The Board also notes, as regards acceptable standards, that all building work must comply with the Building Code13 and be carried out in accordance with a building consent14.
+As such, when considering what is and is not an acceptable standard, the Building Code and any building consent issued must be taken into account. - [22] Turning to seriousness in Collie v Nursing Council of New Zealand15 the Court's noted, as regards the threshold for disciplinary matters, that: